solarflare-dev/solarflare-next/README.md

    When you call `setSearch`, the Solarflare client requests the new data from the server and the `data` object is updated with the new data, and your component re-renders.

    Some query optimizations can be done client-side, like debouncing requests and caching results.
 In some cases, it is possible to know that a search will return a subset of already cached results, and the Solarflare client can return results immediately.
 Or we can render results from the cache while waiting for the server to respond with a (possibly) more up to date result set.

-Buttery smooth grids across millions of rows, with minimal work.
+   **Buttery smooth grids across millions of rows.
+Infintely explorable with filters, searches, sorting.
+Almost no work to implement and maintain.**

-   You bring Postgres, we give you an interactive data grid.
+   **_You bring Postgres, we give you an interactive data grid._**

 ### Real-time